Provisional Professional Teaching License

-To obtain a Provisional Professional Teaching License for middle childhood grades (4-8) Math, Science, Language Arts, Social Studies or secondary grades (7-12) content areas, a candidate must:
+To obtain a Provisional Professional Teaching License for middle childhood grades (4-8) Math, Science, Language Arts, Social Studies or secondary grades (7-12) content areas, and K-12 content areas a candidate must:

 - Provide an official transcript reflecting a Bachelor’s Degree from an institution of higher education that is regionally or nationally accredited by an accrediting organization that is recognized by the U.S. Department of Education or the Council for Higher Education Accreditation.

 - Document a minimum of three (3) years of working experience in the specific content area of the class to be taught.
 Verification should be completed by previous employer listing specific job duties and dates.

 - Submit a statement of justification expressing the relevance of the applicant’s specific experience/credentials to teach the content subject area.

 - Have two (2) professional letters of recommendation relating to content area experience submitted by references to the Office of Educator Licensure.